AdobeDocs/experience-manager-release-information.en/help/using/install-cfp-aem-forms-jee.md

    The Install wizard is launched to guide you through the installation.

 1. On the Introduction panel, click **[!UICONTROL Next]**.
-1. On the Choose Install Folder screen, verify that the default location displayed is correct for your existing installation, or click **[!UICONTROL Browse]** to select the alternate folder where AEM [!DNL Forms] is installed, and click **[!UICONTROL Next]**.
+1. On the Choose Install Folder screen, verify that the default location displayed is correct for your existing installation.
+Or, click **[!UICONTROL Browse]** to select the alternate folder where AEM [!DNL Forms] is installed, then click **[!UICONTROL Next]**.
 1. Read the Quick Fix Patch Summary information and click **[!UICONTROL Next]**.
 1. Read the Pre-Installation Summary information and click **[!UICONTROL Install]**.
 1. When the installation is complete, click **[!UICONTROL Next]** to apply the quick fix updates to your installed files.